-Unlocking bootloader on Android devices paves the way for more flexible customization.
-It helps you install custom ROMs, apply themes, flash various MODs, etc. In this guide, we will help you unlock Bootloader of Android devices via Fastboot.
+Here’s how you can unlock bootloader via fastboot on any Android device.
 Once you unlock bootloader, you can then flash SuperSU or Magisk to acquire root.
+Unlocking bootloader helps you install custom ROMs, apply themes, flash various MODs, etc. In this guide, we will help you unlock Bootloader of Android devices via Fastboot.

 Unlocking Bootloader on Android devices is one of the easiest things to do if you have the proper tools and a good guide.
 But the problem with unlocking bootloader on Android device is that not all OEMs and carriers make it easy to unlock the bootloader.
 A few manufacturers, for some of their devices, make it mandatory to request a code from them to unlock bootloader.
 Without the unlock code, you would never be able to unlock bootloader.

 There are many advantages when you unlock bootloader on your Android device.
 An Android device with unlocked bootloader gives you are a lot more control over your device than ever.
 Unlocked bootloader enables a user to root their Android device by flashing a root package such as SuperSU Zip or Magisk Zip.
 Unlocked bootloader also opens the gates to install custom ROMs on your Android device.
 This comes in handy especially when you own an older device which is way past the manufacturer’s update cycle.
 The custom ROMs helps you in always keeping your device updated with the latest version of Android.

 There was a time when unlocking the bootloader on an Android device used to be very tough.
 You would need some sort of a key to even begin the process of bootloader unlock.
 That’s right.
 I still remember trying to unlock the bootloader of my Sony Xperia.
 You had to visit a website and follow a bunch of special instructions on that website to be able to get the bootloader unlock code.